-Ms. Tsai is the Graduation Transitions Teacher, and has her own Graduation Transitions Blog with important information regarding anything that is required for Graduation Transitions.
+Ms. Bosello is the Graduation Transitions Teacher, and has her own Graduation Transitions Blog with important information regarding anything that is required for Graduation Transitions.

 What is Graduation Transitions?

 The Graduation Transitions process begins in Planning 10, and continues through Grades 11 & 12.
 It is a Graduation Requirement

 The purpose of this program is to prepare students for a successful transition to life after secondary school, by encouraging students to:

 - Take ownership of their own health and learning

 - Examine and demonstrate connections between their learning and their future